Andrii-Detix/SelfAssessment/Skills/Programming.md

   - value 🖐️ used
   - identifier 🖐️ used
   - variable 🖐️ used
-  - constant 👂 heard
+  - constant 🖐️ used
-  - scalar
+  - scalar 👂 heard
   - literal 🖐️ used
   - expression 🖐️ used
-  - heap
+  - heap 🎓 known
   - function 🖐️ used
-  - procedure
+  - procedure 👂 heard
-  - method 👂 heard
+  - method 🖐️ used
-  - class 👂 heard
+  - class 🖐️ used
-  - prototype
+  - prototype 👂 heard
-  - event
+  - event 👂 heard
   - type 🖐️ used
-  - primitive types
+  - primitive types 🖐️ used
-  - reference types
+  - reference types 🖐️ used
-  - flag
+  - flag 🖐️ used
-  - lexical scope
+  - lexical scope 🖐️ used
   - code block 🖐️ used
   - conditions 🖐️ used
   - loops 🖐️ used
-  - assignment
+  - assignment 🖐️ used
-  - regular expression
+  - regular expression 👂 heard
-  - interface
+  - interface 🎓 known
-  - contract
+  - contract 👂 heard
-  - module
+  - module 🖐️ used
-  - call stack
+  - call stack 👂 heard
 - Functions
   - signature 🖐️ used
   - argument 🖐️ used
   - parameter 🖐️ used
-  - pure function
+  - pure function 🖐️ used
-  - lambda expression
+  - lambda expression 🖐️ used
-  - side effects
+  - side effects 🎓 known
-  - closure
+  - closure 👂 heard
   - partial application
   - curry
-  - higher order
+  - higher order 🎓 known
-  - recursion
+  - recursion 🖐️ used
-  - callback
+  - callback 🖐️ used
   - listener
   - compose
   - pipe
-  - memoize
+  - memoize 👂 heard
   - wrapper
   - functor
   - monad